codefellows-seattle-javascript-401d23/31-34-budget-tracker-app/README.md

 ### Tools

 Application takes advantage of React and Redux to keep track of state as well as update the state of the application.
+Application also uses session and reporter middleware to notify users in the dev console when actions are dispatched, as well as logging the users actions into local storage.
+Testing has been implemented for the dashboard component using Jest and Enzyme.